CodeWithPraveen/labs-azureml-automl/README.md

 - Identify common machine learning techniques.
 - Describe Azure Machine Learning capabilities.
 - Create a regression model using Azure ML.
-- Experiment with different regression algorithms within Azure Automated ML.
+- Evaluate and test a regression algorithm within Azure Automated ML.

 ## What will you learn?
 - Automated ML